-The College seeks to promote student academic progress and personal well-being.
-While many students adapt quite well to the graduate school setting, balancing the pressures of academics, family, and finances can lead to difficulty coping with everyday life.
-Teachers College continues its commitment to support students through campus safety and wellness.
+The College seeks to promote both the academic progress and personal well-being of our students.
+Sometimes balancing the pressures of academics, family, health related concerns and finances can lead to coping difficulties.
+Teachers College (TC) continues its commitment to support students through campus safety and wellness.
 Our goal is to promote the principles of CARE (Communicate, Ask, Reach, Engage), by identifying, engaging, and assisting students who may be facing personal and/or academic concerns.

 Now, more than ever, academic settings must offer holistic support to students, designed to ensure that they are aware of the resources and support that may allow them to thrive.
-This Student Psychological Wellness Policy outlines an approach to educate and promote discussion about mental health wellness, focusing on strategies to keep emotional balance while meeting the demands of graduate school.
-Further, it aims to provide support and resources to prevent harm to self and to others, threats, disruptions, self-abuse, and violence.
+This Student Psychological Wellness Policy outlines an approach to educate and promote discussion about student well-being, focusing on strategies to keep emotional balance while meeting the demands of graduate school.
+Further, it aims to provide support and resources to prevent harm to self and to others, threats, disruptions, and violence.
 It also outlines procedures for crisis intervention and response.
 All members of the College community are expected to promote a violence-free environment.